 Cayenne has been used in the past in traditional Indian Ayurvedic, Chinese, Japanese, and Korean medicines as an oral remedy for a variety of ailments such as poor appetite and stomach and circulatory issues.
 It has also been used as a topical application for arthritis and muscle pain.
-Here are few of the areas cayenne can provide help or relief with...
+Here are few of the areas in which cayenne can provide help or relief …

-Today, you’ll find the substance that creates the spicy taste of the cayenne as an ingredient, capsaicin, in muscle relief oils and creams that help relieve pain caused by muscle aches, bruises, and even arthritis.
+Today, you’ll find the substance that creates the spicy taste of the cayenne, capsaicin, as an ingredient in topical oils and creams that help relieve pain caused by muscle aches, bruises, and even arthritis.
 This is because capsaicin helps stimulate circulation, alter temperature regulation, and, most importantly when it comes to pain, desensitizes nerve endings.
 When cayenne is applied regularly to a part of the body, the capsaicin in the cayenne depletes Substance P (the chemical that carries pain messages to your brain in your body) at that location.
-Studies show that when Substance P is reduced in an area on the body, pain is reduced, too.
+Studies show that when Substance P is reduced in an area of the body, pain is reduced, too.

 And at each step of the way, Substance P is required to move the signal from nerve cell to nerve cell.
 With each stimulation, a little more Substance P is used up.
-In real life, the simulations are slow enough, or have enough breaks in them, so that Substance P has time to replenish in each cell--thus allowing the cells to continue to transmit pain hour after hour, day after day.
-But the stimulation from cayenne is so intense that it can overwhelm the ability of the cell to replenish its Substance P, which means that at that point, pain can no longer be transmitted.
+With most triggers, the simulations are slow enough, or have enough breaks in them, so that Substance P has time to replenish in each cell–thus allowing the cells to continue to transmit pain hour after hour, day after day.
+But the stimulation from cayenne is so intense that it overwhelms the ability of the cell to replenish its Substance P, which means that at that point, pain can no longer be transmitted.
 And that’s how topical cayenne can stop the transmission of pain.

 These are some of the key reasons you’ll find cayenne as an ingredient in Jon Barron’s natural pain relief formula.

 In addition to pain relief, some studies have shown that cayenne may also help with natural weight loss.
 Cayenne supplements seem to help with suppressing appetite or helping you feel full.
-In research published in the 2008 issue of the Journal of Biological Chemistry, it was discovered that capsaicin consumption increases the process by which cells convert energy into heat.
+Also, in research published in the 2008 issue of the Journal of Biological Chemistry, it was discovered that capsaicin consumption increases the process by which cells convert energy into heat.
 This may help you lose weight as it increases your body temperature and your metabolism.
-So welcome the heat as you munch down on a hot taco; all that heat takes energy and calories to produce!
+So, welcome the heat as you munch down on a hot taco; all that heat you’re feeling takes energy and calories to produce!

-Cayenne is also helpful for various conditions of the gastrointestinal tract, including temporary constipation, by stimulating peristalsis (a reason that Jon Barron uses it in his Colon Corrective formula), stomach aches, cramping, and gas.
+Cayenne is also helpful for various conditions of the gastrointestinal tract, including stomach aches, cramping, gas, and temporary constipation (as it stimulates peristalsis, a reason that Jon Barron uses it in his Colon Corrective formula).
 And if you think that it will contribute to an ulcer, the reverse is actually true.
-Cayenne can actually prevent an ulcer by killing the H. pylori bacteria that lead to ulcers in the first place.
+Cayenne can prevent an ulcer by killing the H. pylori bacteria that lead to ulcers in the first place.
 Cayenne will also stimulate the cells lining the stomach to secrete protective buffering juices that prevent ulcer formation.
 That said, if you already have an ulcer, you may experience discomfort when the raw tissue in your stomach is aggravated by the cayenne, so you want to proceed with caution.

 Cayenne is also extremely beneficial for the circulatory system, helping to improve the elasticity of the walls of both the arterial and venous systems, maintaining normal blood platelet function, and working to help maintain normal blood pressure already within a normal range throughout the body for natural heart health.

-And research has now proven what natural healers have claimed for years that cayenne can halt a heart attack.
+And research has now proven what natural healers have claimed for years that cayenne can halt a heart attack in process.
 In fact, the researchers even went beyond what natural healers thought.
-They found that you don’t have to take the cayenne internally--even using cayenne topically on the skin can halt a heart attack in midstream.
+They found that you don’t have to take the cayenne internally–even using cayenne topically on the skin can halt a heart attack in midstream.